-- a) Informal: Essentially day-to-day observations of trees will be made by employees who have good local knowledge of trees and location and see them during the course of their daily work.
-The frequency of these inspections will be ongoing and will be employed for some tree related enquiries.
+a) Informal: Essentially, day-to-day observations of trees will be made by employees who have good local knowledge of trees and location and see them during the course of their daily work.
+The frequency of these inspections will be ongoing and will be employed for some tree-related enquiries.
 Informal observations may also be applicable in instances where a tree has been previously inspected and is not due for a formal inspection.
-Informal inspections are seen as key to deciding what action may be needed and when a more formal assessment is required. - b) Formal: Formal tree inspections will be conducted during specific site visits with the sole purpose of performing an inspection that is not incidental to other activities.
-The formal inspection will involve assessing individual trees utilising industry standard methodology i.e. visual tree assessment (VTA).
+Informal inspections are key to deciding what action may be needed and when a more formal assessment is required.

+- b) Formal: Formal tree inspections will be conducted via accredited industry professionals during specific site visits with the sole purpose of performing an inspection that is not incidental to other activities.
+The formal inspection will involve assessing individual trees utilising industrystandard methodology i.e. visual tree assessment (VTA).
 This process will assist in identifying potential defects, specifying necessary remedial works and recording the inspection process.
-Formal inspections will be conducted on foot with the information recorded onto tree asset management software.
-The frequency of inspection is primarily predetermined by the tree's location but may be influenced by its condition.
-Formal inspections will be used as an important means of identifying when further action is needed, including immediate tree surgery or when there is a requirement for a detailed inspection. - c) Detailed: A detailed inspection will be conducted to evaluate the nature and extent of suspected defect.
-Depending on the location of the defect, this type of inspection will be undertaken by a Curo's in-house Tree Inspector through the use of diagnostic tools and equipment.
-However, there may also be times when there is a requirement to utilise specialist services to undertake tasks such as aerial inspections or root excavation work using an air spade.
+Formal tree inspections will be conducted on foot to assess condition and notable features and the inherent risk levels posed under typical climatic conditions.
+All information is recorded onto tree asset management software.
+The frequency of inspection is primarily predetermined by the tree's location but may be influenced by its condition and location.
+Formal inspections will be used as an important means of identifying when further action is needed, including when there is a requirement for a detailed inspection.
+Decision making and the specification of works follows accredited training guidelines and industry standards. - c) Detailed: A detailed inspection will be conducted to evaluate the nature and extent of suspected defects.
+Depending on the location of the defect, this type of inspection will be undertaken either by a Curo's in-house Tree Inspector or a suitable subcontracted tree professional.
+Detailed inspections utilise diagnostic tools and specialist equipment, typically in conjunction with aerial access equipment in forming findings of a standard that can be comparable to industry research data for analysis.

-Tree risk target zone categories and example
+Tree risk target zone categories and examples

-Target Zone Usage criteria Example Inspection Frequency High High volumes of traffic.
+Target Zone Usage criteria Example of High High volumes of traffic.
 High Likelihood of public access.
-Areas close to dual carriageways, railway lines, trunk roads and busy B roads, Areas which contain large mature tree species and are close to private dwellings, schools and busy car parks.
-Areas next to high use footways.
-Railway lines.
-Trees bordering or on immediate access routes to schools 1 to 1.5 years Walk-by tree inspections Consideration could be given to extending the period to 18months (leaf on/leaf off regime?)
+Areas close to dual carriageways, railway lines, trunk roads and busy B roads.
+Areas which contain large mature tree species and: • are close to private dwellings, schools and busy car parks. • next to high-use footways.
+Trees bordering or on immediate access routes to schools.
 Moderate Moderate volumes of traffic.
 Moderate likelihood of public access.
 Areas close to B roads and busy C roads.
-Areas close to moderate use parks, playgrounds, footpaths and picnic areas.
-Car parks adjacent to moderate/low use areas.
-Trees with medium risk characteristics, such as old and veteran trees, high density of large or mature trees, areas of recent root disturbance such as footway reconstruction, trenching, drainage etc., storm damaged trees.
-3 Yearly Walk- by tree inspections Low Low volumes of traffic.
-Low likelihood of public access.
+Areas close to moderate-use parks, playgrounds, footpaths and picnic areas.
+Car parks adjacent to moderate-/low- use areas.

+Trees with medium-risk characteristics, such as old and veteran trees, high density of large or mature trees, areas of recent root disturbance such as footway reconstruction, trenching, drainage etc., storm damaged trees.
+Low volumes of traffic.
 Areas next to high targets which contain small tree species, and/or trees in a good condition with a low probability of failure.
-Moderate to low use parks, playgrounds and picnic areas.
-Open areas, woods, riparian and peripheral areas with limited use or access 5 Yearly Walk- by tree inspections
+Low Moderate- to low-use parks, 2011 Low likelihood of playgrounds and picnic areas. public access.
+Open areas, woods, riparian and peripheral areas with limited use or access.

-38. Inspection response times
+39.Inspection response times

-During normal working hours (between 08:30 to 17:00, Monday to Friday) Curo will arrange for a dangerous tree to be inspected within 4 hours from point of initial enquiry.
+Following the report of a dangerous tree, Curo will arrange for an initial inspection within 24 hours from point of initial enquiry.
 The inspection time may be shorter depending on the significance of the tree issue.
-Depending on the findings of the inspection a Tree contractor will undertake works within a 48 hour period or less.
+Depending on the findings of the inspection a tree contractor will undertake works within a 48-hour period or less.